PennyLeScroche/PennyLeScroche.github.io/notes.md

 compare the highest and lowest card you draw, creating a yes/and, no/but system

-Spend power(poker chips) to get more cards.

-### God options
+God options

-- A: Love
+Love
-  - Gain power when people are intimate
+  Gain power when people are intimate
-- 2: Community
+Community
-  - Gain power when people spend time with loved ones
+  Gain power when people spend time with loved ones War
-- 3: War
-  - Gain power when people fight
+  Gain power when people fight
-- 4: Nature
+Nature
-  - Gain power when people appreciate the natural world
+  Gain power when people appreciate the natural world Celebration
-- 5: Celebration
-  - Gain power when people drink and party
+  Gain power when people drink and party
-- 6: Trade
+Trade
-  - Gain power when people exchange goods or services
+  Gain power when people exchange goods or services Deception
-- 7: Deception
-  - Gain power when people lie
+  Gain power when people lie
-- 8: Industry
+Industry
-  - Gain power when new machines are created
+  Gain power when new machines are created
-- 9: Competition
+Competition
-  - Gain power when people play games or sports
+  Gain power when people play games or sports
-- 10: Beauty
+Beauty
-  - Gain power through vanity
+  Gain power through vanity
-- J: Arts
+Arts
-  - Gain power from works of art
+  Gain power from works of art
-- Q: Death
+Death
-  - Gain power when people die or remember the dead
+  Gain power when people die or remember the dead Chaos
-- K: Chaos
-  - Gain power through disrupting order
+  Gain power through disrupting order

 You feel that mortals are
-- H: Useful
+Useful
-- C: annoying
+annoying
-- D: necessary
+necessary
-- S: disgusting
+disgusting

 Mortals
-- H: adore you
+ adore you
-- C: fear you
+ fear you
-- D: despise you
+ despise you
-- S: neglect you
+ neglect you

 Situation
--  A: There is a festival coming up for one of the gods or demigods
--  2: One of the demigods is tired of how they are being treated
--  3: A demigod has an idea on how to gain more followers
--  4: A demigod needs help from another demigod for an issue they are facing
--  5: A demigod is trying to rebrand
+  There is a festival coming up for one of the gods or demigods One of the demigods is tired of how they are being treated A demigod has an idea on how to gain more followers A demigod needs help from another demigod for an issue they are facing A demigod is trying to rebrand
--  6: A demigod is trying to find a successor
+  A demigod is trying to find a successor
--  7: A demigod wants to play a prank on another demigod
+  A demigod wants to play a prank on another demigod
--  8: A demigod wants to get revenge on another demigod
+  A demigod wants to get revenge on another demigod
--  9: A demigod wants to expand their domain
+  A demigod wants to expand their domain
--  10: A demigod is trying to prove a point to another demigod
--  J: A god is rumored to be returning
+  A demigod is trying to prove a point to another demigod A god is rumored to be returning
--  Q: There is a vacant cosmic domain
--  K: A demigod is losing their powers

 ### Card Game